bcfus/unstoppable-stack/README.md

 ...

 ## Step 5 - Access Handshake domain
+**To add support for resolving Handshake** domains, replace your device's DNS server addresses with `103.196.38.38` and `103.196.38.39`.
+More detail can be found in this guide [https://www.namebase.io/blog/how-to-access-handshake-domains/](https://www.namebase.io/blog/how-to-access-handshake-domains/)

-You can use the methods described in this guide [https://www.namebase.io/blog/how-to-access-handshake-domains/](https://www.namebase.io/blog/how-to-access-handshake-domains/) to add support for resolving Handshake domains.
-With this approach **you will be able to visit the domain directly** and have it resolve, ex. **[http://unstoppable.c](http://unstoppable.c)**
+With this approach **you will be able to visit the domain directly** and have it resolve, Ex. **[http://unstoppable-stack](http://unstoppable-stack)**

-**Another option** is to use the proxy site **http://hns.to** which will allow those clients not configured to use the Handshake DNS servers to still resolve any Handshake domain.
-This is done by prepending your domain to hns.to, ex. **[http://unstoppable.c.hns.to](http://unstoppable.c.hns.to)**.
+**A fallback option** is to use the proxy site **http://hns.to** which will allow those clients not configured to use Handshake DNS servers to still resolve any Handshake domain.
+This is done by prepending your domain to hns.to, Ex. **[http://unstoppable-stack.hns.to](http://unstoppable-stack.hns.to)**.

 ## Step 6 - Setup database backups
 Database backups can be stored in a decentralized manner on **Sia**, **Skynet**, or **Storj** by using **Filebase** [https://filebase.com/ ](https://filebase.com/)which is an S3-compatible object storage platform.
 There are a number of services that integrate with **Filebase** to provide automated backups.